 Since becoming a part of the e-ScienceTalk project the RTM development has focused on four areas: the website, maintenance, user support and extending the application’s functionality.
 This has included input from other areas of the project to help give a fresh look to the application.

-In PY3, xx countries are included in the RTM and the team has visited xx events where the RTM has been demonstrated.
-These included xxxxxx.
+In PY3, 54 countries are included in the RTM and the team has visited six events where the RTM has been demonstrated.
+These included Supercomputing ‘12, EGI Technical Forum 2012 and Community Forum 2013, ISC 2013, the European Conference on Computational Biology and the 9th European Biophysics Congress.
+Additionally, the RTM was shown at multiple locations for the UK Particle Physics Masterclass series of events.

 The GridGuide